bapakfadil/go-forum/README.md

-# Go Discussion Forum (Under Development)
+# Go Discussion Forum (v0.1)

-Welcome to the repository for the discussion forum project I'm currently building using the Go programming language!
-This project aims to create an interactive platform where users can discuss, share ideas, and interact within a community environment.
+Discussion Forum REST API made using Go language

 ## About This Project

-Ongoing project.
+This project has been finished and went initial release.
+Currently this project only showcase Back End development in providing REST API for Front End Development later on.

+API usage documentation will be provided later.

 ## Technologies Used

 Technlogies used so far :

-- **Go (Golang):** The primary programming language for the backend.
+- **Go (Golang) :** The primary programming language for the backend.
+- **MySQL :** Structured Query Database
+- **JWT :** For handling login session and token refreshments

 ## Project Status

-This project is **currently in active development**.
+Initial Release : v0.0.1

+## Author

+Created by Abi fadila

 ## License

-This project is licensed under the [License Name, e.g., MIT License].
-See the `LICENSE` file for more details.
+This project is for study purpose, feel free to download and use the project.
+Or even better contribute in adding new features :)